Alphabet Class A (GOOGL) Received its Third Buy in a Row

-After Guggenheim and MoffettNathanson gave Alphabet Class A (NASDAQ: GOOGL) a Buy rating last month, the company received another Buy, this time from Wells Fargo.
-Analyst Brian Fitzgerald maintained a Buy rating on Alphabet Class A yesterday.
-The company’s shares closed last Monday at $1584.29.
+After Monness and Merrill Lynch gave Alphabet Class A (NASDAQ: GOOGL) a Buy rating last month, the company received another Buy, this time from Wedbush.
+Analyst Michael Pachter reiterated a Buy rating on Alphabet Class A today and set a price target of $1850.00.
+The company’s shares closed last Thursday at $1556.88.

-According to TipRanks.com, Fitzgerald is a top 25 analyst with an average return of 35.4% and a 79.7% success rate.
-Fitzgerald covers the Technology sector, focusing on stocks such as LiveRamp Holdings, ANGI Homeservices, and Uber Technologies.
+According to TipRanks.com, Pachter is a 4-star analyst with an average return of 3.2% and a 56.3% success rate.
+Pachter covers the Technology sector, focusing on stocks such as Unity Software, Corsair Gaming, and Glu Mobile.

-Currently, the analyst consensus on Alphabet Class A is a Strong Buy with an average price target of $1811.07, implying a 12.1% upside from current levels.
-In a report issued on October 12, Deutsche Bank also maintained a Buy rating on the stock with a $2020.00 price target.
+Currently, the analyst consensus on Alphabet Class A is a Strong Buy with an average price target of $1832.00, a 20.8% upside from current levels.
+In a report issued on October 16, Bernstein also maintained a Buy rating on the stock with a $1800.00 price target.

 See today’s analyst top recommended stocks >>